 I’ve been vicar of St Helen’s Church, North Kensington since 2006 and a governor at Burlington Danes Academy since 2011.
 Growing up I benefited enormously from having both a good local Primary School and a good local Secondary School; and so I’m passionate about doing what I can to help Ark Burlington Danes Academy to continue to be an outstanding local school.

-Sof McVeigh (SEND Link Governor)
+Sof McVeigh (Ark Appointed and SEND Link Governor)

 My career is in design, knowing first hand the importance of a creative and technical education.
 I am passionate about the potential of all children and for over 10 years has been a volunteer and fund raiser for the Rugby Portobello Trust, serving the local North Kensington community.
 I have worked for large multi-national architecture firms, both in London and HongKong, designing Apple offices, GE Capital and others, as well as setting up my own design company and writing a book.